Orchids as muse: Flowers and fashion mix inside the NY Botanical Garden's conservatory

 “The Orchid Show: Florals in Fashion” is a whimsical mix of fashion and flower creations, a spring-like respite from winter at the New York Botanical Garden.

 The show includes multitudes of colorful, diverse orchids and accessorizing plants.
-And with the botanical world as muse, fashion designers Hillary Taylour for Collina Strada, Olivia Cheng for Dauphinette, and Kristen Alpaugh for Flwr Pstl created fanciful works that anchor the experience inside the soaring glass of the Enid A. Haupt Conservatory.
+And with the botanical world as muse, fashion designers Hillary Taymour for Collina Strada, Olivia Cheng for Dauphinette, and Kristen Alpaugh, aka Flwr Pstl created fanciful works that anchor the experience inside the soaring glass of the Enid A. Haupt Conservatory.

 Flwr Pstl’s mannequins have a '60s vibe with colored sunglasses, vibrant colors and iridescent, painted anthurium plants as accessories.
 Others have a more refined beauty, with one mannequin draped in preserved, orange-painted orchids with a water-lily, hoop-skirt fountain.

-Note: This story was first published on February 21, 2024.
-It was updated on February 22, 2024 to correct the spelling of a fashion designer.
-She is Hillary Taymour, not Taylour.